Custom AI Development Services

 Iterative model development

-AI model development follows an empirical loop that typical software development doesn't: train, evaluate, diagnose failure modes, decide whether to improve the data or the model, change one thing, retrain, compare.
-Each iteration is measured against the agreed evaluation framework -- not against the previous iteration's score -- so progress is measured against the defined target, not relative to wherever you started.
+AI model development follows an empirical loop that typical software development doesn't: train, evaluate, identify failure modes, decide whether to improve the data or the model, change one thing, retrain, compare.
+Each iteration is measured against the agreed evaluation framework, not against the previous iteration's score, so progress is measured against the defined target, not relative to wherever you started.
 First iteration baseline: train the simplest model that could plausibly work on your data (logistic regression, fine-tuned DistilBERT, a YOLOv8s model) to establish a baseline and identify the dominant error types before investing in architectural complexity; this prevents spending three weeks optimising a large model only to discover that a simpler model achieves comparable performance at 10% of the inference cost.
 Error analysis per iteration: confusion matrix analysis for classification tasks to identify which class pairs are being confused (and whether the confusion is due to label ambiguity, insufficient training examples, or genuinely hard cases); qualitative review of the 50 highest-error predictions to understand failure patterns that aggregate metrics don't reveal.
-Data improvement vs model improvement decision: most AI performance improvements come from better training data, not from model architecture changes; analysis identifies whether the model is failing because it hasn't seen enough examples of a pattern (data gap -- more labelled examples), because the labels are inconsistent for a category (label quality issue -- re-annotation), or because the pattern genuinely exceeds what the model architecture can represent (architecture change warranted).
+Data improvement vs model improvement decision: most AI performance improvements come from better training data, not from model architecture changes; analysis identifies whether the model is failing because it hasn't seen enough examples of a pattern (data gap, more labelled examples), because the labels are inconsistent for a category (label quality issue, re-annotation), or because the pattern genuinely exceeds what the model architecture can represent (architecture change warranted).
 Hyperparameter optimisation using Optuna or Ray Tune for automated search over the model configuration space after the data and architecture are settled.
 MLflow experiment tracking maintains the full history of iterations so any previous model version can be reproduced and re-evaluated against new test data.

 Production integration and deployment

-A model that achieves 93% accuracy on the evaluation framework but takes 8 seconds to return a prediction and requires a data scientist to operate it is not a production AI system -- it is a prototype.
+A model that achieves 93% accuracy on the evaluation framework but takes 8 seconds to return a prediction and requires a data scientist to operate it is not a production AI system, it is a prototype.
 Production integration means the model is exposed as a performant API, integrated into the workflow where decisions are made, and operable by your team without specialist intervention.
 API layer: FastAPI or Flask REST API wrapping the model inference function; input validation with Pydantic schemas to prevent malformed requests reaching the model; structured JSON response including the prediction, confidence score, and (where applicable) the supporting evidence or feature contribution; p99 inference latency target defined during scoping and enforced by load testing with k6 or Locust before go-live.
 Model serving infrastructure: Dockerised model container with versioned image tags; deployed on AWS ECS Fargate, GCP Cloud Run, or Kubernetes based on your infrastructure preference; GPU inference instances for vision and large LLM models, CPU inference for tabular models and smaller NLP models where GPU adds cost without meaningful latency benefit; auto-scaling based on request queue depth.
 Data pipeline integration: inference inputs pulled from your existing systems (database query, webhook payload, message queue consumer) rather than requiring your team to export data to a separate tool; prediction outputs written back to the originating system (database update, CRM field update, downstream workflow trigger).
 Monitoring: Prometheus metrics for request count, latency distribution, error rate, and prediction distribution (for detecting silent model degradation when input distributions shift); Grafana dashboard surfacing these metrics; PagerDuty alert on elevated error rate or latency exceeding the defined SLA.
 Full handover: Docker image, inference code, deployment configuration, monitoring dashboards, and operational runbook provided at project completion.

 Custom AI that works for your use case, not the use case the vendor imagined